 On May 23rd 2019 I announced that my first Private Member’s Motion in the legislature will be to call on the Ford government to save lives in Northern Ontario by taking immediate action to prevent opioid addiction and overdoses.
 The motion, Preventing Overdoses in the North: More than just a statistic, urges the provincial government to declare the opioid overdose crisis what it is: a public health emergency.

 In the north, opioids have become the silent killer of our neighbours, friends, and loved ones.
-Last year, 105 people died in opioid related incidents.
+Last year, 105 people died in Northern Ontario in opioid related incidents.
 34 of these deaths were in the Greater Sudbury Region.
 The situation is becoming more and more urgent everyday.
 As of May 2019 we heard that one Sudburian is dying every five days on average from an opioid overdose.

 Each and every one of these lives lost deserves to be more than just a statistic.
 In their memory, we need to take action.